GREA and Dark Energy: A holographic correspondence: II. The Einstein-Hilbert action in GREA

 where $K$ is the extrinsic curvature and $h$ the 3D metric of the cosmological horizon, the boundary ${\cal H}=\partial{\cal M}$.

 The question that arises is whether this holographic correspondence is fundamental or not,

-At face value, it is the statement that, from the point of view of the dynamics of space-time, one cannot distinguish the effect of a {\em constant} ``matter" component in the bulk with $\kappa{\cal L}_m = - \Lambda$ from that of the de Sitter boundary, the horizon at infinity, ${\cal H} = \partial{\cal M}$.
+At face value, it is the statement that, from the point of view of the dynamics of space-time, one cannot distinguish the effect of a {\em constant} ``matter" component in the bulk with $\kappa{\cal L}_m = - \Lambda$ from that of the de Sitter boundary, the future conformal boundary of space, ${\cal H} = \partial{\cal M}$.
 Note that such a matter Lagrangian gives rise to a {\em classical} constant energy density in the bulk, with $\Lambda = \kappa\rho_V$.
-The matter contribution to the Hamiltonian constraint, $3H^2=\kappa\rho_V$, arises from variations of the matter action with respect to the lapse function (and afterwards setting $N(t)=c=1$), for a flat and empty FLRW universe\footnote{Homogeneity and isotropy seems to be a fundamental assumption, but spatial flatness is not required, it only simplifies the expressions.}
+The matter contribution to the Hamiltonian constraint, $3H^2=\kappa\rho_V$, arises from variations of the matter action with respect to the lapse function (and afterwards setting $N(t)=c=1$), for a flat and empty FLRW universe\footnote{Homogeneity and isotropy seems to be a fundamental assumption, but spatial flatness is not required, it only simplifies the expressions.
+Note that $N(t)$ is kept explicit in the action in order to perform the variation $\delta{\cal S}/\delta N = 0$ that yields the Hamiltonian constraint; it is set to unity in the resulting equations of motion, as is standard in the ADM formalism.}

 where $r_H$ is the physical radius of the dS horizon, which is constant and can be computed in terms of the local rate of expansion,

 which only depends on the {\it a priori constant} $\Lambda$.